bobbimanners/EightBall/README.md

 # Getting Started
 There are executables and disk images available to download for Apple II, Commodore 64 and VIC-20.
 These may be run on real hardware or one of the many emulators that are available.

-The language itself is documented in these wiki pages.
+The language itself is documented in this file.
 The best way to learn is to study example programs.

 Disk images:
 - Test.dsk - ProDOS 2.4.1 bootable disk with EightBall for Apple IIe Enhanced, //c, IIgs.